PROFILE - Grade 11

 1 - option.

-2. Which of the features primarily distinguishes ethnic groups?
+2. Which of the signs, first of all, distinguishes ethnic groups?

 1) community of professional interests